codemasternode/recruitment-task/readme.md

 1. We need to be able to add a new movie.
 Each movie should contain information about:

 -   a list of genres (only predefined ones from db file) (required, array of predefined strings)
 -   title (required, string, max 255 characters)
 -   year (required, number)
 -   runtime (required, number)
 -   director (required, string, max 255 characters)
 -   actors (optional, string)
 -   plot (optional, string)
 -   posterUrl (optional, string)

 Each field should be properly validated and meaningful error message should be return in case of invalid value.

-2. We also need an endpoint to return a random matching movie for us.
-What we want to do is to send a list of genres (this parameter is optional) and a duration of a movie we are looking for.
+2. We also need an endpoint that will return an array of movies (it might be a single movie) based on few conditions.
+The endpoint should take 2 optional query parameters:

+-   duration
+-   an array of genres

+If we don't provide any parameter, then it should return a single random movie.

-The special algorithm should first find all the movies that have all genres of our choice and runtime between <duration - 10> and <duration + 10>.
-Then it should repeat this algorithm for each genres combination.
-For example:
+If we provide only duration parameter, then it should return a single random movie that has a runtime between <duration - 10> and <duration + 10>.

-If we send a request with genres [Comedy, Fantasy, Crime] then the top hits should be movies that have all three of them, then there should be movies that have one of [Comedy, Fantasy], [comedy, crime], [Fantasy, Crime] and then those with Comedy only, Fantasy only and Crime only.
+If we provide only genres parameter, then it should return all movies that contain at least one of the specified genres.
+Also movies should be orderd by a number of genres that match.
+For example if we send a request with genres [Comedy, Fantasy, Crime] then the top hits should be movies that have all three of them, then there should be movies that have one of [Comedy, Fantasy], [comedy, crime], [Fantasy, Crime] and then those with Comedy only, Fantasy only and Crime only.

-Of course we dont want to have duplicates.

-If we dont provide genres parameter then we get a single random movie with a runtime between <duration - 10> and <duration + 10>.
+And the last one.
+If we provide both duration and genres parameter, then we should get the same result as for genres parameter only, but narrowed by a runtime.
+So we should return only those movies that contain at least one of the specified genres and have a runtime between <duration - 10> and <duration + 10>.

-If we dont provide duration parameter then we should get all of the movie with specific genres.

-If we dont provide any parameter, then we should get a single random movie.
+In any of those cases we don't want to have duplicates.

 ### Rules